B1ggDave/hands-on/Introduction to Kotlin Multiplatform/07_js_canvas.md

 }
 ```

-We also add the call to the rendering code at the end of the `main()` function:
+We also add a call to render the code at the end of the `main()` function:

 ```kotlin
 renderToCanvas(document.getElementById("canvas") as HTMLCanvasElement) { image ->